jemalft/-Users-jemal-jemal-performance-project-performance-projects/ResultAnanysis.md

 ![alt png](https://github.com/jemalft/-Users-jemal-jemal-performance-project-performance-projects/blob/master/Average-response-time.png)

-As shown on figure 1, The average response time is increasing when concurrent users rising from 5 to 15.However an additional 5 more active users sending the uploading request, the server start behaving differently and the average response time growing exponentially despite that the server keep working in a very slow fashion until number of concurrent users have grown beyond 20.
+As shown on figure 1, The average response time is increasing when concurrent users go up from 5 to 15.However, when an additional 5 more active users sending 10mb of file uploading request through REST API, the server start behaving differently and the average response time growing exponentially.
+Despite, that the server keep responding the incoming http resuests in a very slow fashion until number of concurrent users have grown beyond 20.

-When Jmeter injected the last 5 users(scenario#5) that literally boosted and challenging the application load performance.
+When Jmeter injected last 5 users(scenario#5) that literally boosted and challenging the application load performance.
 Due to this, the network traffic getting higher and higher by the incoming requests to hit server.
 Eventually the server start complaining and threw 500 internal server error and “socketException closed” respectively.
 All this server response has proved the app bottleneck point when uploading a file by number of concurrent users just beyond 20.

 Figure 2 :  Active Users vs Average Latency, Aggregate behavior when user growing from 5 to 25